Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

    optical tweezers to optical tweezers to..
-    they can mfg, and self-destruct to hide themselves, mv around inside; it's like holowave projection, but holoparticle projection instead giant me nudie "running my homeworld" in my birthday suit on my birthday every birthday, "levitation" (brasupport,..), strip super models c̄ my xray vision, walk through walls, "disarm" enemies,.. comprehensiveducation; reimplement linguistics, mathematics, mathing, computing, hacking, emacs, unix,.. #diy p(rolog)(n)g tests how do you mathematically express the second half?
+    they can mfg, and self-destruct to hide themselves, mv around inside; it's like holowave projection, but holoparticle projection instead giant me nudie "running my homeworld" in my birthday suit on my birthday every birthday, "levitation" (brasupport,..), strip super models c̄ my xray vision, walk through walls, "disarm" enemies,.. ride the solar flare like a wave; surf's up!!! :D where is my lava volcanoe macro drone disx? dot them around the globe, and launch from the otherside, or maybe perpendicularity, or maybe a head on collision, and fold sspacettime, or.. comprehensiveducation; reimplement linguistics, mathematics, mathing, computing, hacking, emacs, unix,.. #diy p(rolog)(n)g tests how do you mathematically express the second half?
 1-½=½ #shyama(ma)th